Actindo-AG/Documentation/DataHub/Operation/04_ManageDashboards.md

 4. Click the [SAVE] button.
   Any changes to the dashboard are saved.
-The *Edit Tab* view is closed.
+The *Edit tab* view is closed.

 [comment]: <> (Wenn ich den Mobile viewport wählen, verschwinden alle Dashlets -> Bug?!)